Maximal angular correlation in $\gamma-\gamma$ coincidences: a quantitative study

 If the pair of gamma rays being considered is uncorrelated, or if its correlation is low, the rate of ``true'' coincidences is given by \cite{Melissinos,Knoll:2000fj} \footnote{Here we mean ``true'' coincidences, coming from events originating in the same decay.
 They should be distinguished from ``accidental'' coincidences, due to the accidental combination of two separate events from independent decays that occur closely spaced in time.} \be C_U = A \epsilon_1 \epsilon_2 \frac{\Omega_1}{4 \pi} \frac{\Omega_2}{4 \pi}. \ee The solid angles $\Omega_1, \, \Omega_2$ can be obtained from (\ref{solid}), assuming for each detector geometric configurations with angles $\beta_1, \, \beta_2$.
 Like equation (\ref{count}), (\ref{coinu}) contains an overall normalization factor, $A$, and probabilistic factors, the intrinsic and geometrical efficiencies.
 This formula evidences the fact that, since the emissions of the gamma rays are independent events, their joint probability is the product of the probabilities of each separate event.
 It does not have any dependence on the angle $\theta$, as it should.

 For correlated photons, there is a strong angular dependence on the rate of coincidence counts, as we mentioned.
-In general, the rate of coincidences includes a factor depending on the correlation of the pair of photons \cite{Knoll:2000fj}; such factor is quite difficult to determine in principle.
+In general, the rate of coincidences includes a factor depending on the correlation of the pair of photons (for a discussion see \cite{Knoll:2000fj}); such correlation is quite difficult to determine in principle.
 But in the limit when the gamma rays are fully correlated, like when the angular distribution function is given by (\ref{delta}), the rate of coincidences can be worked out.
 That is the main goal of this article.